 var f3d: Foo3D = Foo3D() (cast<Foo> f3d).y = 5

-It is unsafe to ‘cast’ to cast base struct to it’s derived child:
+It is unsafe to cast a base struct to it’s derived child type:

 var f3d: Foo3D = Foo3D() def foo(var foo: Foo) (cast<Foo3D> foo).z = 5 // error, won't compile

-if needed, the upcast can be used with unsafe keyword:
+If needed, the upcast can be used with the

 struct Foo x: int struct Foo2:Foo y: int def setY(var foo: Foo; y: int) // Warning!
 Can make awful things to your app if its not really Foo2 unsafe (upcast<Foo2> foo).y = y